pombredanne/bfi/implementation.md

 ## Why

-RMDBs are incredibly efficient - in some ways too efficient!
+Relational databases are incredibly efficient - in some ways too efficient!
 People have got used to being able to run complex queries against unindexed data and have the results back almost instantly.
 Having your data nicely aligned means that you can scan a huge table efficiently - particularly now we have fast solid state disks and tonnes of memory.

 NoSQL has come to the party and for all its benefits (and there are many), full table scans are not one of them.
 The data is stored in a serialized (and often compressed) form so every record must be extracted before being checked which is CPU intensive and slow.